 Bio D produces pretty much all products you would want to use around the home at an affordable price, so is a good option if you want to start making a lot of difference sustainablity-wise!
 Also they provide refill bottles of many of their products, reducing packaging waste.

-One of the best more environmentally friendly household brands, Ecover is a global company committed to providing more eco-friendly options when it comes to cleaning.
+One of the best and most readily available environmentally friendly household brands, Ecover is a global company committed to providing more eco-friendly options when it comes to cleaning and other household tasks.
 From reducing single-use plastics to changing ingredients to reduce pollution to waterways, Ecover makes a big point of being more ‘green’.
-In 1992, Ecover opened the world’s first ecological factory, which provoked much media interest.
-Despite some controversy about animal-testing in the past, the brand now labels itself as cruelty free, and it looks like all animal testing has stopped (as of 2018).
+In 1992, Ecover opened the world’s first ecological factory, which provoked much media interest, and now produces their products in an entirely zero waste building.
+Despite some controversy about animal-testing in the past, the brand is now certified cruelty free.

 Method was merged with Ecover in 2012, to become the biggest green cleaning company in the world.
 I am naturally sceptical of big brands when it comes to green credentials (the bigger they become, the more they seem to move away from their original purpose), but both Method and Ecover seem to have some pretty good credentials and positive press.
 For starters, Method is a B Corp company, meaning that it has withstood rigorous testing into the ethical and eco credentials of the brand.
 They have seemingly high levels of transparency when it comes to improving their eco credentials, so I would say this is a safe bet if you’r looking for a mainstream/global eco brand!